NGS-Slayers/ngs-slayers.github.io/source/index.md

 It’s a high mobility, fast-hitting class that specializes in close-quarters combat utilizing a Gunblade as its primary and only weapon.

-If you like high mobility, speedy attacks, and rewarding gameplay that incorporates new mechanics, you might like this class.
+If you like high mobility, speedy attacks, and rewarding Gameplay that incorporates new mechanics, you might like this class.

-Slayer’s only Mainclass weapon is the Gunblade, this is also the only weapon that can build Gunblade [Focus](#gunblade-focus).
+Slayer’s only Mainclass weapon is the Gunblade, this is also the only weapon that can build Gunblade [Gunblade Focus](./skill-tree.md#gunblade-focus).

 Go on to the [Skill Tree](#skill-tree) section if you wish to learn more about Slayer!